sam1el/watcher/README.md

 - **GitHub Organization**:  A GitHub Organization is required to use examples within this repository.
 It is strongly encouraged to use a dedicated testing organization first so that changes are not accidentally introduced into primary organizations and associated repositories.
 - **Github Access**: Requires Organization Administrative rights for setting up an organization webhook.
 - **GitHub Organization Webhook**:  A Webhook will be used with the GitHub organization to communicate trigger events to the Web App included with this repository.
-- **GitHub Access Token**: Communications with the GitHub REST API require authenticated access for components used with this example.
-Token credential should have rights for the `repo` and `read:org` scopes.
-This example repo makes use of a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+- **GitHub App**: Communications with the GitHub REST API require authenticated access for components used with this example.
+See [GitHub App Docs](https://docs.github.com/en/developers/apps/managing-github-apps) for setup.
 - **Hosting for Web App**: To use the `index.js` sample included with this repository a hosting location is needed that is accessible from GitHub.
 [Heroku](https://www.heroku.com/) was used in this example.

 ## Usage